 Ongoing attacks creating a strain on Web hosts

 In closing, mass attacks on websites could equate to a never-seen-before super botnet.
 See, this could affect the entire Internet!
 So, the software developers and the open source community has made big strides in security improvements.
 In closing, the WordPress community has encouraged anyone that runs a website to implement their security tips.
-It benefits your website and it benefits the Internet community.
+It benefits your WordPress website design projects.
+Additionally, it benefits the Internet community.